CarlosManuelRodr/TnSymmetryStatistic/Readme.md

 On Windows you can use the Visual Studio project file.

 ### GUI
-The graphical user interface uses the QT toolkit, and you can compile directly from QTCreator.
+The graphical user interface uses the QT toolkit, and it requires the host to have installed the development files.
+In Ubuntu based distros the package

+	qtbase5-dev

+install all the required dependencies.
+Then you can compile using

+	qmake && make

 ### Mathematica
 There are two Mathematica compatible implementations.
 The first is implemented directly in the Wolfram Language on the file *SymmetryTest.nb*.
 A much faster implementation is made using the MathLink binding.